Unboxed-Software/solana-course/content/token22-on-chain.md

 Using anchor's CpiContext wrapper is much more clean and it abstracts a lot away, but it's important you understand what's going on under the hood.

 Once the `transfer_checked` function has completed, we can start updating our state accounts because that means the transfer has taken place.
-The two accounts we'll wnat to update are the `pool_state` and `user_entry` accounts which represent the overall staking pool data and this specific user's data about their stake in this pool.
+The two accounts we'll wnat to update are the `pool_state` and `user_entry` accounts, which represent the overall staking pool data and this specific user's data regarding their stake in this pool.

-Since this is the `stake` instruction, both values representing the amount the user has staked and the total amount staked in the pool should increase by the `stake_amount`.
+Since this is the `stake` instruction and the user is transferring tokens into the pool, both values representing the amount the user has staked and the total amount staked in the pool should increase by the `stake_amount`.

+To do this, we will deserialize the `pool_state` and `user_entry` accounts as mutable and increase the `pool_state.amount` and `user_enry.balance` fields by the `stake_amount` using `checked_add()`. `CheckedAdd` is a rust feature that allows you to safely perform mathematical operations without worrying about buffer overflow. `checked_add()` adds two numbers, checking for overflow.
+If overflow happens, `None` is returned.

+// TODO: implement overflow error on checked_add in the code.

 ```rust
 let pool_state = &mut ctx.accounts.pool_state;